AhouLucas/linma2222-project/part4/report/report.typ

     caption: [Exact $Q$-function of the LQR approximate model against $Q_"LSPE"$] )<fig:q86_QLSPE>

-  On @fig:q86_QLSPE, we can see, again, that the obtained $Q$-function approximation approximates the exact $Q$-function of the approximate LQR model.
+  On @fig:q86_QLSPE, we can see that the obtained $Q$-function approximation approximates perfectly the exact $Q$-function of the approximate LQR model.
 ]

 #pagebreak()